Vegan pie crust, easy to make, soft, and delicious. It is perfect to make any kind of vegan pies and it requires 5 ingredients and 10 minutes.

 - Incorporate the coconut oil and pulse until the mixture is crumbly.
 The coconut oil must be solid, not melted.
 If it’s really hot in your house, just keep it in the freezer for a few minutes until solid.

-- Add 3 tbsp of ice water and pulse to combine.
+- Add 3 tablespoon of ice water and pulse to combine.
 Press a piece of dough between your fingertips and if the dough sticks together, you have added enough water.
 If not, add more water a teaspoon at a time.
 Be careful not to add too much water or the dough will be sticky and difficult to roll out.

 - Remove the dough from the food processor and transfer it to a lightly floured surface and roll the dough into a ball.
 Don't use your hands too much or it will warm the dough.